devananda/hubot-phab/README.md

 Auto-reply with descriptions and links to phabricator objects.
 Also see what tasks are assigned to who.

-Based on `hubot-phabricator` and translated into JS
+Based on `hubot-phabricator` and translated into JS because coffee is for drinking only

 ## Installation